junxit/us-congress-bills-112/metadata.md

 - 2011-05-09 — Introduced in Senate
 - 2011-05-09 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2011-07-28 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+112-214.
+- 2011-10-18 — Passed Senate without amendment by Unanimous Consent. (text: CR S6692)
+- 2011-10-18 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S6692)
+- 2011-10-18 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent. (consideration: CR S6692)
+- 2011-10-18 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.(consideration: CR S6692)